 Also of interest is that Santa Clarita has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Santa Clarita are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.47% of adults in Santa Clarita have a bachelor's degree or even advanced degree.
+The citizens of Santa Clarita are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.47% of adults in Santa Clarita have a bachelor's degree or even advanced degree.